 Network Equipment Work Group is focused on requirements and use cases, and is providing security best practices, recommendations and specifications to enhance security and privacy for application of Trusted Computing technology in network infrastructure.
 The work group also provides analysis, use cases and advice to other work groups where network equipment knowledge is needed to achieve viable security and privacy protection.

-Michael Eckel is a security technologist at Huawei Technologies.
-Previously, he was a security researcher and software developer at Fraunhofer SIT; mobile software developer at Boostix, and a web and software developer for a number of other companies.
+Michael Eckel is a cyber security researcher for Fraunhofer SIT.
+Previously, he was a security technologist at Huawei Technologies, mobile software developer at Boostix, and a web and software developer for a number of other companies.
 He holds a Masters Degree in Computer Science.

 Eckel currently participates in the Trusted Computing Group’s Network Equipment subgroup, working to secure vulnerable network equipment.